Why this comparison matters

 - On-device AI post-match recap: Tally Pro yes, Deuce no (different Player Development feature)

-- Pricing: Deuce free + IAP; Tally $3.99 one-time + optional Pro
+- Pricing: Deuce free + IAP; Tally free + optional Pro (free through June 30, 2026)

 Pricing honesty